A Siletz History

 A Bibliography of Books and Articles on Subjects Related to the Confederated Tribes of Siletz Indians

-Although the situation has gradually shifted over the years, there is still a general lack of accurate, comprehensive and readily available resources on the history, culture and lifeways of the members of the Confederated Tribes of Siletz Indians and their ancestors.
-All, or nearly all of the past writing on western Oregon native history has definitely been written from a non-native perspective.
-Another common problem has been that content and chronology have often been the subject of a convenient sort of fact-editing, so that ethnic bias and general historical mis-interpretation are the result.
+Until recently, there was a general lack of accurate, comprehensive and readily available resources on the history, culture and lifeways of the members of the Confederated Tribes of Siletz Indians and their ancestors.
+All, or nearly all of the past writing on western Oregon native history had definitely been written from a non-native perspective.
+Another common problem has been that content and chronology was often the subject of a convenient sort of fact-editing, so that ethnic bias and general historical mis-interpretation are the result of most earlier writings.
+With the release of the long-awaited book by Charles Wilkinson, “The People Are Dancing Again” and a few nice surprises, including M. Sue Van Laere’s “Fine Words and Promises” – well-rounded accounts of history and the continuing effects on our Siletz people are now in print and accessible.
+These examples also underline the correctness of our position in relation to historical and legal interpretive accuracy.

 The Confederated Tribes of Siletz Indians